 Practice Area IntelligenceA number of cosmetic (makeup) products – such as blush, eyeshadow, foundation, and liquid makeup – contain talc.
 In recent years, every major cosmetics manufacturer has been sued for alleged...

 Vident Partners connects attorneys with qualified safety engineering expert witnesses.
-Complimentary search, 24-hour turnaround, no obligation.
+Complimentary consultation, 24-hour turnaround, no obligation.

 Request an Expert →